kbdering/GatlingMessaging/VISION_AND_TRADEOFFS.md

     *   We do not attempt to "fail open" or "guess".
     *   If the ledger is compromised, the measurement is compromised.
 The test must be halted and repeated.
     *   *Justification:* You cannot audit a bank if the auditor's notebook is on fire.
-    *   *Justification:* You cannot audit a bank if the auditor's notebook is on fire.

 ### Contextual Verification: The "Wrong Customer Data" Zero-Tolerance Policy